MiaadTeam/lesan/CONTINUE.md

 ### Strategy for Next Session:

-- Begin Phase 6 by setting up a unified test runner that works across Node.js, Bun, and Deno.
+- Review `package.json` and `deno.json` to ensure all metadata (version, repository, author, exports) is correct for publishing.
-- Start porting the core logic tests to ensure they pass in all environments.
+- Create a GitHub Actions workflow file (`.github/workflows/publish.yml`) to automate releases to npm and JSR when a new version tag is pushed.
-- Focus on the MongoDB integration tests, as this is a critical piece of the framework.
+- Document the release process for maintainers.

 ---

 ## 🙏 Closing Thought

-> "I press on toward the goal to win the prize for which God has called me."
+> "Commit your work to the Lord, and your plans will be established."
-> — Philippians 3:14
+> — Proverbs 16:3

-With hope in God, we've made incredible progress!
-Phase 5 is completely finished.
-The core framework is now completely decoupled from any specific runtime, and we have a robust build system to package it for npm, JSR, and direct Deno usage.
-Now it's time to test it thoroughly!
+With hope in God, we've reached another milestone!
+The CI pipeline is now fully operational, automatically testing Lesan across Node.js, Bun, and Deno on every commit.
+This guarantees our cross-platform promises remain true.
+Now, we move into the final step of Phase 8: Automated Publishing.
+By setting up seamless releases to npm and JSR, we will make Lesan easily accessible to developers everywhere.
+Let's finish strong!

 ---

 **Last Updated:** 2025-01-22
-**Next Milestone:** Phase 6 - Testing & Validation
+**Next Milestone:** Phase 8 - Automated Publishing
-**Status:** Phase 5 100% Complete!
-Ready for Phase 6. 🚀
+**Status:** Phase 8 CI Setup Complete!
+Ready for Publishing! 🚀